 - 13 Electronics – 5.5 lb

 TOTAL: 57 items, 19.5 lb

 An Honest Packing List

-As proof to you that these recommendations are legitimate and not money-grabbing affiliate links, I’ve included photos of me using them whenever possible.
+As proof to you that my recommendations are legitimate and not money-grabbing affiliate links, I’ve included photos of me using my packing list items everywhere possible.

 6 items, 2.3 lbs / 1.1 kg

 - 32 liters or less

 - Reasonably lightweight but durable

 - Easy-access front pocket

 - Zippers with holes in them you can put a lock through